The Commonplace

 0.11

 With experience, users issue more targeted queries and engage more deeply with supporting citations.
-Research Productivity positive medium targeted query frequency and citation engagement over user experience/time
+Research Productivity positive targeted query frequency and citation engagement over user experience/time

 n=200000